ZachTaylor2002/Amazon-Storefront-Sim/README.md

 # Amazon StoreFront Simulator

 Programmer: Zachary Taylor (Computer Science student at Middle Tennessee State University) <br>
 Video Demonstration:

 ## Overview

-This project is a web application made with HTML, CSS, JavaScript, and Git, featuring the Day.js library for date manipulation and display.
+This project is a web-based application crafted with HTML, CSS, JavaScript, and Git, aiming to replicate the user experience of Amazon.com.
+It incorporates the Day.js library to handle date operations and presentation effectively.
 <br>
 <br>
 **Search through different items**